siefkenj/pretext-build-action/README.md

 jobs:
     # This job builds the book.
 You can download the resulting build "artifact" by
     # navigating to your actions manager in Github, selecting this run, and clicking
-    # "download artifact" on the "webpage" artifact.
+    # "download artifact" on the "website" artifact.
     build:
         runs-on: ubuntu-latest